-T Directors Committee by the nature of its function may consider and recommend to the Board the suspension of an Independent Director, if there is a ground to temporarily disqualify the said director.
+Directors Committee by the nature of its function may consider and recommend to the Board the suspension of an Independent Director, if there is a ground to temporarily disqualify the said director.
 The Company's Compliance Officer monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
-He may temporary disqualification of Independent Directors should be present.
-Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director. violation, which may include suspension, for further review and approval of the Board.
+He may recommend penalty for the said temporary disqualification of Independent Directors should be present.
+Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director. recommend penalty for the said violation, which may include suspension, for further review and approval of the Board.